Look Through Any Window

 "Look Through Any Window" is a song by the British beat group the Hollies.
 It was their follow-up single to their first UK chart-topper, "I'm Alive", and reached No.4 in the UK Singles Chart at the beginning of October 1965.

-"Look Through Any Window" was The Hollies' first American Billboard Top 40 hit, peaking at No.32 on 22 January 1966 ("Just One Look" in 1964 had been the band's first American chart hit).
+"Look Through Any Window" was The Hollies' first American Billboard Top 40 hit, peaking at No.32 on 22 January 1966 ("Just One Look" in 1964 had been the band's first American chart entry).
 It made No.3 in Canada in the RPM Magazine charts, as well as in South Africa.
-Written by songwriters Graham Gouldman and Charles Silverman, it features a distinctive 12-string guitar riff, soaring harmonies and Bobby Elliott’s explosive drumming.
-They also recorded a version in French (titled "Regardez par des fenêtres") that was not officially released at the time but was included on the 1988 compilation Rarities.
+It was written by Graham Gouldman and Charles Silverman.
+The Hollies also recorded a version in French (titled "Regardez par des fenêtres") that was not officially released at the time but was included on the 1988 compilation Rarities.

 Cash Box described it as a "medium-paced laconic teen-slanted ditty with a contagious repeating rhythmic riff."

 First released as a single in the UK, it was included in the US version of the band's 1965 album Hollies titled Hear!
 Here! by their US label, Imperial Records.

 The B-side, "So Lonely", later included on Hollies and Hear!
 Here!, was also recorded by the Everly Brothers and released in July 1966 on their Two Yanks in England album.